-In life, we often get caught up I situations that provide stressors and anxieties instead of comfort and relief.
+In life, we often get caught up I situations that provide stresses and anxieties instead of comfort and relief.
 We often get so worried about the future and haunted by the past that we forget to enjoy the present.
 All too often, our minds are focused on the big picture. . .the overall goal. . . .the end game.
 This takes us away from the little things.
 The things that make the world go round. the things that really matter.

 Over the last few days, I have been able to witness many "little things" and they have made a huge difference.

 Three "little" words.
 After a year of battling the structure needed for a classroom, one little friend dropped his guard and uttered, "I need help."
 Those "little words" showed tremendous growth.